mvnaol2026/Gravity-Does-Not-Exist/EN/08_chapters_27-32.md

 Physicists of the 19th century imagined ether as something like a gas or a fluid — a rarefied medium through which the Earth moves like a ship through water, creating waves and encountering resistance.
 This is the ether Michelson was looking for.
 And this is the ether he did not find.

-But aol space is fundamentally different.
-It is not a rarefied gas through which the Earth “flows.”
-It is the densest possible packing of aols — a medium that fills all space without any gaps.
-The Earth does not move through it like a ship through water.
-The Earth itself is made of aols and is immersed in a medium of the same aols.
-There is no boundary between the Earth’s surface atoms and the surrounding aols in the sense that there is between a ship and water.

-That is why there is no “ether wind” and cannot be.
-Wind appears when a body moves through a medium with which it is not structurally connected.
-And most importantly — there are no discontinuities in the dense packing of aols; their number in any direction of light propagation is constant, determined by the rule: “aol to aol,” tightly packed.
+But aol space is structured fundamentally differently.
+It is not a rarefied gas in which the Earth floats.
+It is a densely packed aol—a medium that fills all space without a single gap.
+This is precisely why there is and cannot be any "ether wind."
+And most importantly, there are no gaps in the dense packing of aols; their number in any direction of the light beam is constant, determined by the rule "aol to aol," densely packed.

 Now about the speed of light.
 In the aol model, light is not a flying particle and not a wave in a moving medium.
 It is the transmission of vibrations from aol to aol.
 The speed of this transmission is determined solely by the properties of the aols themselves: their stiffness and packing density.
 It does not depend on the motion of the source or on the direction of propagation.